Download a Free

 Curriculum

-This degree completion program requires a minimum of 120 credits for completion.
-Upon admission to UWM and confirmation of your active registry, you will be awarded 60 credits toward completion of your degree.
-The remaining 60 credits include General Education Requirements necessary for a UWM bachelor’s degree, any elective requirements, and the unique coursework that defines this program:
+This degree completion program requires a minimum of 120 credits.
+Upon admission to UWM and confirmation of your active registry, you will be awarded a minimum of 60 credits toward your degree.

 Lower Division Coursework